eesb99/Ai_Singularity_and_Algorithmic_challenge/README.md

 ### Unlocking Latent Hardware

-Another crucial idea from your summary is the “computing overhang.”
+“Computing Overhang.”
 This concept posits that once near-human-level AI algorithms are discovered, they can tap into the vast, pre-existing computational resources—cloud data centers, GPUs, specialized AI chips, etc.—waiting to be leveraged [3][4].
 In other words, the hardware arms race might serve as a force multiplier, rapidly boosting any breakthrough in software.

 ### Why Raw Power Alone Isn’t Enough